Oracle supports multiple data buffer sizes, which you can

 to move our Oracle tables and indexes into the new

 tablespace.
-Oracle has online commands that quickly
+Oracle has online commands that quickly move and

-transfer them from one tablespace to another.
+from one tablespace to another.

 Table relocation